 I drew up a calendar outlining the products I would use each day, catered specifically to each goal.
 My fiancé has decided to take part in my skin-prep extravaganza, so we start each morning with our Olly Glowing Skin vitamin gummies made with hyaluronic acid, collagen, and sea buckthorn, before I lay out the products du jour.
 Each day sees the basic cleansing and toning ritual, topped with a different serum and moisturizer.
 We’ve also been using the Ole Henriksen Banana Bright Eye Crème between serum and moisturizing most days, which has cured the dark, under-eye circles on both of our faces.

 Within a few weeks of our new regimen, my fiancé and I have each noticed a difference in our skin.
 The stress over the debate of whether to postpone no longer shows on our faces.

-We end each night with either the Onekind Night Cream to moisturize or an overnight mask - the Glow Recipe Watermelon Sleeping Mask on calming days and the HydroPeptide Hydro-Lock Sleep Mask on one of the brightening days.
-The other brightening day calls for the Blaq Hydrogel Eye Mask, while the exfoliation day calls for either a scrub or glycolic acid peel.
+We end each night with either the Onekind Dream Cream Nighttime Moisturizer to moisturize or an overnight mask—the Glow Recipe Watermelon Glow Sleeping Mask on calming days and the HydroPeptide Hydro-Lock Sleep Mask on one of the brightening days.
+The other brightening day calls for the Blaq Hydrogel Eye Mask while the exfoliation day calls for either a scrub or glycolic acid peel.
 The whole thing is really quite simple.